 Bella Smiles is a family dentist office serving many areas of Long Island and we also offer pediatric dental care to monitor the development of teeth in younger patients.
 Routine visits at every age often prevent the sudden onset of dental concerns that can affect your daily life.

 We believe in educating our patients on how to care for their teeth and gums in between regular teeth cleanings.
 Your dental hygienist will demonstrate proper brushing and flossing techniques to minimize plaque and tartar build-up between preventive care visits.

 Routine Dental Cleanings: what to expect

 Our team of dental professionals will make every effort to get to know you as an individual.
 This helps us offer you the care you need to meet your unique needs and goals.
-Although a teeth cleaning is typically an easy and pain free process, we understand that patients with dental anxiety and fear can feel anxious and uncomfortable while in the dentist chair.
+Although teeth cleaning is typically an easy and pain-free process, we understand that patients with dental anxiety and fear can feel anxious and uncomfortable while in the dentist’s chair.

 After your dental cleaning, we will make appropriate recommendations when necessary.
 You may need additional dentist treatments or at home oral care to help you maintain a healthy smile between visits.

 Dental Cleanings FAQs

 How often should I get a dental cleaning?

 The ADA recommends that you have your teeth professionally cleaned every six months.
 Most dental insurances cover cleanings twice a year.
 The amount of time between cleanings varies from patient to patient.
 It depends on genetics and their oral health care routine, and a patient’s overall health.

 Some patients may choose to have their dentists clean their teeth every three months.
 Most people only need their dentist to do this once or twice a year.